Uncontested Divorce in Hawaii

 Second Step: Service of the Summons and Complaint on the Defendant and filing and stamping of the service document

-If 1 or more of the below mentioned documents are file-stamped, then it becomes an evidence that the Defendant was adequately served.
+If one or more of the below mentioned documents are file-stamped it can prove as an evidence that the Defendant was adequately served with,

 • Appearance and Waiver